Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ClassificationMisdemeanor

-FinePer-violation fine (amount varies)
+FinePer-violation fine (amount not specified in statute)

-EnforcementMnDOT Office of Aeronautics
+EnforcementMnDOT Office of Aeronautics; local law enforcement

-Commercial drone operation without Commercial Operations License
+Commercial drone operation without Commercial Operations License (Minn.
+Stat. § 360.075)

 ClassificationMisdemeanor

-FinePer-violation fine (amount varies)
+FinePer-violation fine (amount not specified in statute)

-EnforcementMnDOT Office of Aeronautics
+EnforcementMnDOT Office of Aeronautics; local law enforcement

-Drone surveillance violating privacy (Minn.
+Interference with privacy via drone — voyeurism (Minn.
 Stat. § 609.746)

 FineUp to $3,000